v2saumb/conferencecentral/README.md

  * When a new session is created one of the Speaker key is sent as part of the request.
  * The speaker key is saved in the speaker field of the entity.
 The indexes have been updated to allow easy query of the data.
  * The session is a child of the Conference.
- * This makes it easy to search sesssions for a conference.
+ * This makes it easy to search sessions for a conference.

 ### Additional Queries

 * **Task 3 Additional Queries**

 * **Query 1 Sessions Starting Soon**
  A new query has been added to fetch 5 of the sessions starting at a configurable interval.
-The query is implemented in the API and appliction.
+The query is implemented in the API and application.
 This will allow the users to know what sessions are starting say in next 30 minutes.
 This query allows the user to select the sessions for date and time.
- 	* To make this work I have added the start_time to the start_date befoe storing the information in the datastore
+ 	* To make this work I have added the start_time to the start_date before storing the information in the datastore

- * **API implimentaion**  a new method 'getSessionsStartingSoon' has been added to to the api where the user can pass in the start date and the time interval.
+ * **API implementation**  a new method 'getSessionsStartingSoon' has been added to the API where the user can pass in the start date and the time interval.
 The system fetches the sessions if any within the specified time interval.

- * **MEMCACHE implimentaion**  a new cron task has been added to fire the similar query to fetch sessions if any within the specified time interval that are about start soon and add them to the memcache using the method `_cache_starting_soon`.
-The web application has been updated to get this information out of memcache using the `getSessionsStartingSoonCached` method and show the same in the Crrousel on the home page.
+ * **MEMCACHE implementation**  a new cron task has been added to fire the similar query to fetch sessions if any within the specified time interval that are about start soon and add them to the memcache using the method `_cache_starting_soon`.
+The web application has been updated to get this information out of memcache using the `getSessionsStartingSoonCached` method and show the same in the Carousel on the home page.

 * **Query 3 Sessions Within Date Range**
- A new query has been added to fetch all the sesssion in decending order of date and time within a specified start-date and end-date.
-The query is implemented in the API and appliction.
+ A new query has been added to fetch all the session in descending order of date and time within a specified start-date and end-date.
+The query is implemented in the API and application.
- * The UI uses this query and allows the user to easly filter the sessions for today , this week, this month, and this year.
+ * The UI uses this query and allows the user to easily filter the sessions for today , this week, this month, and this year.

  `getAllFutureSessions` method is flexible enough that it will work only if start date is provided.
 In this case it will fetch the sessions form the passed start-date

 * **Query 2 Sessions by speaker name**
  A new query has been added to the API to find the sessions for a speaker by speaker name.
-This will be really useful to searh the session if the user only knows the speaker name.
-The is not emplement in the ewb application yet.
+This will be really useful to search the session if the user only knows the speaker name.
+This is not implemented in the web application yet.

  `getSessionsBySpeaker()`  method works both for speaker keys and speaker name